 This highly intelligent, high-energy dog breed needs plenty of exercise to stay engaged, happy, and healthy.
 Going swimming or running can be a great way for them to get enough exercise while also spending time with their favorite human.

-The Weimaraner also loves the water and were bred to dive in to catch small prey.
+The Weimaraner also loves the water and was bred to dive in to catch small prey.
 Their short hair, high energy, and strong legs help these pups glide through the water with ease.
 When running they are known for their speed and intense stamina over long distances of land.

-These dogs can be incredibly determined and can often be found searching for prey even after the hunters have begun walking home.
+Some facts about Weimaraners are that these dogs can be incredibly determined and can often be found searching for prey even after the hunters have begun walking home.
 These dogs excel at speed, tracking, hunting, and retrieving.
 They are incredibly athletic and are prized hunting dogs all over the world.

+Swimming is a great way to exercise with your dog.
 If you know you want to be able to swim with your dog, these dog breeds are a good place to start your research.
 Once you find the right puppy for you, make sure you have everything you need for going swimming with your dog safely before jumping in.